gautamtuteja9/gautamtuteja9/README.md

 # 👋 Hello, I'm GAUTAM TUTEJA  👨‍💻

 Welcome to my GitHub profile!
-I'm passionate about Android development, and I love creating apps that provide value and a great user experience.
+I'm passionate about Android development, and  I am looking to join a dynamic team to further enhance my hands-on experience in Kotlin.
 Even having great skills with probelm solving for DSA questions.

 ## 🚀 Skills